CallWall/CallWall.Web/README.md

 ## Downloads
 User will be able to download the application via the download section on the marketing website.
 We will prompt a default download link for the user's current platform.
-IF the user is viewing on a mobile device, then take them to the appropriate app store.
+If the user is viewing on a mobile device, then take them to the appropriate app store.

 ## User settings
 Users are able to login to CallWall with any of their accounts and manage their settings for the application.